isabella232/primetime.en/help/programming/tvsdk-3.3-for-ios/c-psdk-ios-3.3-content-resolver/t-psdk-ios-3.3-content-resolver-implement-ios.md

 uuid: 0023f516-12f3-4548-93de-b0934789053b
 ---

-# Implement a custom opportunity/content resolver{#implement-a-custom-opportunity-content-resolver}
+# Implement a custom opportunity/content resolver {#implement-a-custom-opportunity-content-resolver}

 You can implement your resolvers based on the default resolvers.